-- Add the egg yolks and beat until smooth.
+- Add the egg yolks and beat until smooth with the whisk.

-- Add the oil, drop by drop at first, and then in a slow, steady stream, whisking constantly until all of the oil has been incorporated and you have a very thick emulsion.
+- Add the oil drop by drop at first.
+Then in a slow, stead stream, whisking constantly until all of the oil has been incorporated and you have a very thick emulsion.

-- Stir in the hot water until the mixture is smooth.
+- Str in the hot water until smooth.

 The key to this pimento cheese: